bluecube/zippity/README.md

 # Zippity

-A library for creating a ZIP file on the fly.
-Currently work in progress.
+Library for asynchronously creating a ZIP file on the fly.

 ## Features